bigdayangyu/ros2_tutorial/issues.md

 		After switching from the custom QoS setting to default, cartographer_node works with `StaticTransformBroadcaster` TF messages.
 Not clear if the QoS setting of `/odom` topic has affected the transform listener of cartographer to receive TF messages from `/tf` topic.

 	* Potential solutions:
 		1. time synchronization: Try to setup gazebo simulation for turtlebot2 and use simulation time to check.
-Or try to compare and understand the

 		2. try different QoS settings.

 2. turtlebot3 ROS2 demo
 	*  turtlebot3_cartographer launch system uses `use_sim_time` as a launch parameter.
 Under the current ROS2 binary release, If a dictionary of parameters is specified, the node name must also be specified.
 See https://github.com/ros2/launch/issues/139.
-However, if keep the node name of cartographer_node.
-The launch system will launch multiple cartographer_node and cause problem.
+However, if keep the node name of cartographer_node while launching, the launch system will launch multiple cartographer_node which causes problem.

 	Update on this issue: new commit to the [ros2 repo](https://github.com/ros2/launch_ros/) eliminates the requirement that a node name override be specified when passing a dictionary of parameters from launch.
 [This update](https://github.com/ros2/launch_ros/commit/37929eea57f2c7863207a9f808d8b16b73464de9) has not been pushed to binary release.

-	* turtlebot3_cartographer package uses customized cartographer node(ROBOTIS-GIT repo)[https://github.com/ROBOTIS-GIT/cartographer_ros] which was forked from the [ros2 repo](https://github.com/ros2/cartographer_ros/).
+	* turtlebot3_cartographer package uses customized cartographer_node form [ROBOTIS-GIT repo](https://github.com/ROBOTIS-GIT/cartographer_ros) which was forked from the [ros2 repo](https://github.com/ros2/cartographer_ros/).
 ROBOTIS uses customized QoS profile for the turtlebot3 drivers.
 The latest update from ROBOTIS(dashing branch) was Jun 26, 2019 while the latest update from ROS2 was May 17, 2019